 Salvaging the Anthropocene Series

 Salvaging the Anthropocene fills a gap in the scholarly conversation about the humanities’ relationship to environmental concerns by publishing concise books about these generative engagements with the Anthropocene.
-It promises to be the premier outlet for scholarship that addresses not simply how humans have made climate change, but what humans make of its effects.
+It is a premier outlet for scholarship that addresses not simply how humans have made climate change, but what humans make of its effects.

 Series Editor:

-Stephanie Foote is Jackson and Nichols Professor of English at West Virginia University and the cofounder and editor of Resilience: A Journal of the Environmental Humanities.
+Stephanie Foote is professor of English at University of Vermont and the cofounder and editor of Resilience: A Journal of the Environmental Humanities.

 Editorial Advisory Board: